PoojaB01/FTP-Client-Server/README.md

-# FILE TRANSFER PROTOCOL USING CLIENT-SERVER SOCKET PROGRAMMING
+# FILE TRANSFER PROTOCOL
+### Using client-server socket programming

 Creators:
-  * Pooja Gajendra Bhagat , Department: CSE, Roll number: 180101057
+  * Pooja Gajendra Bhagat, Department: CSE, Roll number: 180101057
   * Saurabh Baranwal, Department: CSE, Roll number: 180101072

 The following is a C-based implementation of File Transfer Protocol (FTP).
 It has the following 5 functionalities: